George Wythe: Colonial politician and mentor

-In October 1748, family connections (Benjamin Waller was related to Zachary Lewis) probably helped Wythe secure his first government job, as clerk to two powerful committees of the House of Burgesses, Privileges and Elections and Propositions and Grievances.
+In October 1748, family connections (Benjamin Waller was related to Zachary Lewis) probably helped Wythe secure his first government job as clerk to two powerful committees of the House of Burgesses, Privileges and Elections and Propositions and Grievances.
 Wythe also continued to practice law before those committees and the General Court in Williamsburg, as was permitted at the time.
 In 1750, Wythe was first elected as one of Williamsburg's aldermen.
 Wythe also briefly served as the king's attorney general in 1754–1755, appointed by Lieutenant Governor Robert Dinwiddie while Peyton Randolph traveled to London on the burgesses' behalf to appeal Dinwiddie's charging a one pistole fee to affix an official seal to land patents.
 Wythe resigned when Randolph returned from his unsuccessful mission.
 Dinwiddie returned to England less than three years after Randolph's return.

 In the session of August 22, 1754, Wythe replaced the deceased Armistead Burwell as the burgess representing Williamsburg.
-In 1755, Wythe's elder brother, Thomas, died, childless.
-Wythe inherited the family's Chesterville plantation and was appointed to his brother's (and formerly his father's) place on the Elizabeth City County court.
+In 1755, Wythe's elder brother, Thomas, died childless.
+Wythe inherited the family's Chesterville plantation and was appointed to his brother's (formerly his father's) place on the Elizabeth City County court.
 Wythe probably continued to live in Williamsburg, for his legislative work continued, and he married Elizabeth Taliaferro.
 Her father, planter Richard Taliaferro, built a house for them in Williamsburg which is called the Wythe House even though Wythe only had a life estate in the property after Taliaferro's death.

 Wythe served as Williamsburg's delegate through the sessions of 1754 and 1755 (but not in the sessions of the Assembly of 1756–1758).
 During that gap, Wythe was reappointed clerk to the committees on Privileges and Elections and Propositions and Grievances, as well as to the Committee for Courts of Justice, and in 1759 to the Committee of Correspondence (with the colony's agent in England).
 In 1759, the College of William & Mary elected Wythe as its burgess to replace Peyton Randolph and reelected Wythe in 1760 and 1761.
 Wythe helped oversee defense expenditures related to the French and Indian War.
-For the Assemblies of 1761, 1765 and 1767, Wythe was one of the two burgesses representing Elizabeth City County.
+For the Assemblies of 1761, 1765, and 1767, Wythe was one of the two burgesses representing Elizabeth City County.

 Although known for his modesty and quiet dignity, Wythe eventually gained a radical reputation for his opposition to the Stamp Act of 1765 and later attempts by the British government to regulate the overseas colony.
 Meanwhile, Wythe maintained close friendships with successive Governors Francis Fauquier and Norborne Berkeley, 4th Baron Botetourt.
 Wythe also earned a reputation for personal integrity, which years later led Rev. Lee Massey to call Wythe "the only honest lawyer I ever knew."
-Fauquier, Wythe and college professor William Small often socialized together—conversing about philosophy, natural history, languages, history and other matters.
-In 1762, Small suggested Wythe supervise the legal training of a star student, Thomas Jefferson, which had profound impact that went beyond their lives.
+Fauquier, Wythe, and college professor William Small often socialized together—conversing about philosophy, natural history, languages, history, and other matters.
+In 1762, Small suggested Wythe supervise the legal training of a star student, Thomas Jefferson, which had a profound impact beyond their lives.